 The "ESC Activation/Malfunction Indicator Light" (located in the instrument cluster) starts to flash as soon as the tires lose traction and the ESC system becomes active.
-The "ESC Activation/Malfunction Indicator Light" also flashes when TCS is active.
-If the "ESC Activation/Malfunction Indicator Light" begins to flash during acceleration, ease up on the accelerator and apply as little throttle as possible.
+The "ESC Activation/Malfunction Indicator Light" also 5 flashes when TCS is active.
+If the "ESC Activation/ Malfunction Indicator Light" begins to flash during acceleration, ease up on the accelerator and apply as little throttle as possible.
 Be sure to adapt your speed and driving to the prevailing road conditions.

-- The "ESC Off Indicator Light" and the "ESC Activation/Malfunction Indicator Light" come on momentarily each time the ignition switch is turned to the ON/RUN position. - Each time the ignition is cycled to the ON/RUN position, the ESC system will be ON even if it was cycled off previously. - The ESC system will make buzzing or clicking sounds when it is active.
+• The "ESC Off Indicator Light" and the "ESC Activation/Malfunction Indicator Light" come on momentarily each time the ignition switch is placed in the ON/RUN position.

+- Each time the ignition is cycled to the ON/RUN position, the ESC system will be ON even if it was cycled off previously, except for when the vehicle is started while in 4L Range. - The ESC system will make buzzing or clicking sounds when it is active.
 This is normal; the sounds will stop when ESC becomes inactive following the maneuver that caused the ESC activation.